abdullafahem/extra-icons/README.md

 php artisan extra-icons:publish
 ```

+This will create icon folders in the resources folder `extra-icons/resources/icon-package-name` file where you can find icons.

 ## Usage in Filament

 In your Filament resources, forms, or actions, you can now use icons from various libraries: